 4 Importance of excursions for young scientists

-Young students can only find their way around organismic biology if they are offered opportunities to get to know organisms in their environment in the field.
+Students can only find their way around organismic biology if they are offered opportunities to get to know organisms in their environment in the field.
 In recent years, for example, universities have reduced their mandatory program of beginner field trips from a meager five afternoons to an irresponsible three.
 Some no longer require field trips at all.
 Grants for field trips lasting several days have been drastically cut.

-Obviously, there are more and more biologists who have never had the good fortune to participate in a good Great Field Trip and realize that this is the most intensive way of learning, of grasping not only biological, but general scientific relationships.
-Not just seeing something presented to you in front of the "boob tube", but looking and synthetically grasping connections, for example, about the geological, the geomorphological situation, the natural resources as the basis for the possibilities of agriculture and forestry in the area under consideration, the flora and fauna and their interdependence, the spatio-temporal dynamics of producers, consumers and degradation processes, phenology, the historical basis of landscape formation, the possibilities of sustainable conservation, all this can be explained to students standing on a hill, but whether faculties (or ministries) today still want or are even capable of doing this?
-Biology without a due share of field biology is amputated biology.
-On field trips, the participant is in the middle of the action.
-Only then can he also meet possible dangers, only then are appropriate precautions without fearful hysteria (for example, against ticks) a natural prevention, and only then he also learns to move in nature in accordance with nature.
+Obviously, there are more and more biologists who have never had the good fortune to participate in a good several days Field Trip and realize that this is the most intensive way of learning, of grasping not only biological, but general scientific relationships.
+Not just seeing something presented to you in front of the "goggle-box", the television, but looking and synthetically grasping and recognizing connections, for example, about the geological, the geomorphological situation, the natural resources as the basis for the possibilities of agriculture and forestry in the area under consideration, the flora and fauna and their interdependence, the spatio-temporal dynamics of producers, consumers and degradation processes, phenology, the historical basis of landscape formation, the possibilities of sustainable conservation, all this can be explained to students standing on a hill.
+But whether faculties (or ministries) today still want or are even capable of doing this?
+Biology without a due share of field biology is an amputated biology.
+On field trips, the participants are in the middle of the action.
+Only then can they also meet possible dangers, only then are appropriate precautions without fearful hysteria (for example, against ticks, or spiders, or snakes) a natural prevention, and only then they also learn to move in nature in accordance with nature.
+Today this can be supplemented very sensibly to a moderate extent and well supported by critical use of online archives and information.

-Especially for other disciplines, excursions are of crucial importance today.
+Especially also for other disciplines, excursions are regarded of crucial importance today.
 Surprisingly and fortunately, some student councils have grasped this more quickly than some teaching staff who have been reformed several times and teach so-called modern and modulated subjects.